 Updates on Travel Restriction in Spain

-Domestic travel With museums and other tourist attractions opening in June, the country has removed all restrictions to travel within the country.
+Are there domestic travel restrictions in Spain?
+With museums and other tourist attractions opening in June, the country has removed all restrictions to travel within the country.
 Free mobility throughout the territory and travel between provinces is allowed.

 Where to go in Spain